Last Updated on July 12, 2021 by Grow with Bovees

 Royal palm trees stand out from the other species for their quintessential tall structures such as the ones you see along the streets of Southern Florida or California.
 This species is either classified as the genus Roystonea or Roystonea regia, both in simple terms imply royalty.

-In regard to growth, Royal palm trees can reach heights of approximately 100 feet (30.48 m), and can spread up to 25 feet (7.62 m) wide.
-Growing these from seed is a bit tricky, because this particular species is prone to disease and mineral deficiency, and is also relatively hardy.
+In regard to growth, Royal palm trees can reach heights of approximately 100 feet (30.48 m), and their green fronds can spread up to 25 feet (7.62 m) wide.
+Growing these from seed is a bit tricky, because this particular species is prone to disease and mineral deficiency, but they are relatively hardy.

 One of their key traits is that they grow quickly, but are only a good choice for planting around larger properties, owing to their massive size.